hit9/Blinker.h/README.md

 ## Instant Poll

-In blinker.h's typical design, subscribers handle signals delayed in the next tick, if you wanna some signals (such as user's inputs) to be handled as quick as possible, instantly in the current tick, just make a standalone board for those signals, and flip before logics `Update` function, for an example:
+In Blinker.h's typical design, subscribers handle signals delayed in the next tick, if you wanna some signals (such as user's inputs) to be handled as quick as possible, instantly in the current tick, just make a standalone board for those signals, and flip before logics `Update` function, for an example: